snoplus/data-flow-documentation/processing_solution/instruction.md

 ---
 layout: default
-title: SNO+ processing solution guide
+title: SNO+ Issues & Solutions Guide
-nav_order: 5
+nav_order: 6
 has_children: false
 ---

-# SNO+ Processing - Issues and Solutions Guide
+# SNO+ Processing - Issues & Solutions Guide

 This is a compilation of issues and solutions that processing shifters have encountered.
 Please add an entry to this document if you’ve encountered a problem that does not have a documented solution (or an easily available solution).